Danziger/CarND-T1-P2-Traffic-Sign-Classifier/WRITEUP.md

 #### DATA PREPROCESSING POSSIBLE IMPROVEMENTS

 Instead of a small cropping of the image, a gradient region filter (vignette) might be used to filter out irrelevant data progressively (the closer to the border of the image, the less relevant it's likely to be).
+Also, Hough transforms might be used to detect arbitrary shapes (circle, triangle, squares or hexagons) and filter out the background of the image before applying the other preprocessing operations.

-Some other image processing algorithms might be used.
-In fact, I'm really curious to know if a canny edge detection processed image (just edges, without the original image) would yield better results.
+Another possible image processing algorithm that we might want to apply is canny edge detection.

 ##### DATA SET AUGMENTATION IMPLEMENTATION